Quick Facts About Orangutans

 We’d been in Indonesia for a month before we contacted Fardi at Orangutan Houseboat Tours.
 I’d read about his organization in Lonely Planet, and I liked his website.
 The river houseboats, or klotoks, are private and can take 2-4 people, plus cook and crew.

 I’ll mention here that Tim and I are budget travelers, so anything that resembles a splurge price-wise gets heavily debated.
 We were in Indonesia, and didn’t know if, or when, we would be back again.
-Plus, we’re talking about an awesome adventure, probably a once-in-a-lifetime opportunity.
+Plus, we’re talking about an awesome adventure to visit Borneo, probably a once-in-a-lifetime opportunity.
 Still, we’re cautious with money.

 Orangutan habitats only exist on two islands on the entire planet, both in Indonesia, Sumatra and Borneo, the famous island that is split between Malaysia and Indonesia.

 The orangutans in Sumatra are completely wild, but the trek is far more challenging and less suited to someone who’s partially blind, like Tim.
-Also, you can hike for days with no guarantee of ever seeing an orangutan, though I do believe they have a reasonable amount of success.
+Also, you can hike for days in wild orangutan tours with no guarantee of ever seeing an orangutan, though I do believe they have a reasonable amount of success.

 Kalimantan, however, is one of the best places to see orangutans.
 Many of the orangutans are rehabilitated at sanctuaries within Tanjung Puting National Park and while they’re released to be fully wild, there are still feeding stations where the centers supplement their jungle diet and provide viewing opportunities for visitors.

 So we decided to go on the 3D/2N houseboat tour.
 It was an opportunity we decided we shouldn’t miss.
-In retrospect, I can say that it really was not all that expensive and the accommodations and services provided were exceptional.
+In retrospect, I can say that the orangutan tour cost really was not all that expensive and the accommodations and services provided were exceptional.
 Our time with Orangutan Houseboat Tours was wonderful.
 I’ll also tell you that we’re not being compensated for this post.
 We paid for our tour and this is simply our honest opinion.

 Arriving in Kalimantan

 We had been island-hopping our way through Indonesia and had just finished a fascinating tour of the Tana Toraja region of Central Sulawesi.
-Still, to get to Pangkalan Bun airport, we had to change planes in Denpasar, Bali so it was two flights instead of one.
+Still, to get to Pangkalan Bun airport for our Borneo Orangutan Tour, we had to change planes in Denpasar, Bali so it was two flights instead of one.
 This transition was uneventful except for the fact that we had an awesome lunch during the layover and it still holds as the best food we’ve ever had in an airport.

 The flight from Bali to Kalimantan (on the island of Borneo) was in a top wing propeller plane with a smooth ride and a tarmac landing.
 We hiked our way to the terminal and were met by a member of the tour staff who made sure we got to the proper transport.
 We chose to stay in Fardi’s guesthouse, which is part of his home, and were quickly made to feel welcome.